Concerns about Covid-19

 I have just updated this post with my reviews of each mask and my recommendation below.

-In order to minimize any possibility of me getting Coronavirus, I pledge to not grocery shop or head into public service areas (stores, restaurants, cafes, etc.) for the foreseeable future.
+In order to minimize any possibility of me getting Coronavirus, I do not grocery shop and I am not dining at any restaurants (indoors or outdoors) for the foreseeable future.
 I will delete this line if I change my mind.
 However, I do not foresee me changing my outlook on things.
 The only reason I would head out now is to pickup curbside groceries, get gas for my car to get to sessions, or go for walks.
 I don’t get completely out of shape and forget how to walk!
 I will not be taking public transportation, going on any trips or otherwise doing unnecessary travel.
 The current sessions I am booking are pre-screened with video chats and safety releases/affirmations.

 To lighten the mood of this post, I’d love to tell you about my fancy new bread machine!
 I used to have an old one, but just never bothered to use it for YEARS.
 I ended up donating it last year.
 When the pandemic hit, I of course had to jump on the bread-making bandwagon.
 Along came this handsome fella.
 I’ll try to do a photoshoot for him later, but I highly recommend this for easy bread-making at home.
 I have made 3 types of bread, pizza dough and next I’m going to be making cinnamon buns.
 When this pandemic ends and it’s safe to head out again, I am immediately heading out to get SUSHI at my fave local joint, EBI.
 If you haven’t tried them, you NEED to.